-I covered this in an article before, but this could make a for a good activity to help people manage their workload so they can better manage their stress.
+I covered this in an article before, but this could make for a good activity to help people manage their workload so they can better manage their stress.
 If you’re interested in finding out more, click here.

-Another topic you could cover is about what stress is and how they can manage it.
+Another topic you could cover is what stress is and how they can manage it.
 Again, this is a topic I’ve previously written about, so click here if you’d like to read the article so you can make an activity around it.

 Funny video break

 Humour and cute animals are always good self-care care, so why not set a regular short break to watch a few short funny animal videos?
 You could even get your co-workers to email you links to videos for these scheduled funny video breaks.